 Telecom Mast Inspection.

-DAA (Detect and Avoid) technologies help drones to safely navigate up close to cell tower structures, where high performance sensors generate detailed imagery …can autonomously capture comprehensive imagery and generate 3D datasets for viewing in the field or exporting to photogrammetry engines.
+DAA (Detect and Avoid) technologies help drones to safely navigate up close to cell tower structures, where high performance sensors generate detailed imagery and 3D datasets for viewing in the field or exporting to photogrammetry engines.

 With automated computer vision navigation systems that don’t rely on magnetometer calibration, drones can fly confidently near transmission and distribution towers that emit high levels of EMI.
-With the added safety, fewer visual observers need to be sent to remote areas to provide redundancy on complex inspections.
+Therefor fewer visual observers are sent to remote areas to provide redundancy on complex inspections resulting in added safety.

 Construction Site Inspection and Monitoring.